 To begin with, if children are exposed to a foreign language at the very beginning of their academic life, they often end up learning both languages poorly.
-For instance, many teenagers these days do not show the mastery in their native language and this can be attributed to their overexposure to foreign languages in their childhood.
-Moreover, children begin their elementary schools between 5-7 years, even sometimes earlier than that.
+For instance, many teenagers these days do not show mastery of their native language and this can be attributed to their overexposure to foreign languages in their childhood.
+Moreover, children begin their elementary school between 5-7 years, sometimes earlier.
 They should not be pressurised with a whole new language and its grammatical rules when they are already appalled by the tasks their teachers assign.
 The extra pressure of a new language can lead them to grow antipathy about attending schools.

-Many people argue that pupils in primary schools have a better capacity to learn a new language than students in the secondary language.
+Many people argue that pupils in primary schools have a better capacity to learn a new language than students in a secondary language.
 However, research reveals that young minds have these advantages until they turn 21.
-Considering this, a secondary level student with his better maturity and understanding would learn the language faster.
+Considering this, a secondary-level student with better maturity and understanding would learn the language faster.
 Learning a language involves more than just memorising words and knowing the grammar.
-A language is a key to the passageway of a different culture.
-No doubt, secondary level students are better prepared to unlock the door and walkthrough.
+A language is key to the passageway of a different culture.
+Undoubtedly, secondary-level students are better prepared to unlock the door and walk through.

-To conclude, high school pupils are better accommodated to learn a foreign language than primary level students.
-Some dubious advantages of learning a new language at the primary level are outranked by the advantages of commencing it in high schools.
+To conclude, high school pupils are better accommodated to learn a foreign language than primary-level students.
+Some dubious advantages of learning a new language at the primary level are outranked by the advantages of commencing it in high school.